 Pick a day to pick a pumpkin at one of Tennessee's working farms.
 Visit with the animals, buy some gourds, and find your way through a corn maze for a full day of autumn fun.
 Snap lots of pictures and hashtag them #madeintn to share how you spend a perfect fall day Made in Tennessee.
 Gas up the car to visit these must-see fall destinations:

 This working farm is home to a ton of attractions that'll help you make some Made in Tennessee memories.
-From the Punchin' Pumpkin Maze Race to The Mighty Pumpkin Pounder and The mine Shaft Giant Slide, kids and kids at heart can play and laugh the day away.
+From the Punchin' Pumpkin Maze Race to The Mighty Pumpkin Pounder and The Mine Shaft Giant Slide, kids and kids at heart can play and laugh the day away.
 Play corn hole, giant checkers and tetherball.
-Find your way through the nine-acre maze, designed with Doug the Goat (who can be met at the farm) in mind.
+Then, find your way through the nine-acre maze.

 Lucky Ladd Farms – Eagleville

 A petting farm, pony rides, more than 70 activities and educational adventures are the norm on the 60-acre farm.
-Farm themed playgrounds, mega slides, wagon rides, tire climbs, games, and tractor trains entertain for hours.
-Six hidden checkpoints in the cornfield through Oct.
-29 can be found to win an iPad.
-Choose from more than 10 varieties of picked pumpkins or visit the patch to pick your own through Oct.
-29.
+Farm-themed playgrounds, mega slides, wagon rides, tire climbs, games, and tractor trains entertain for hours.
+Six hidden checkpoints in the cornfield can be found to win a special prize.
+Choose from more than 10 varieties of picked pumpkins or visit the patch to pick your own.

 East Tennessee's largest corn maze is in store for guests to this 500-acre farm.
-With thousands of pumpkins, squash and other gourds for sale along with organic jams, jellies, crafts, honey and other sweets in the general store, tractor rides, s'more stations around fire pits and lots more, Myers Farm is a great fall family destination.
+With thousands of pumpkins, squash and other gourds for sale along with organic jams, jellies, crafts, honey and other sweets in the general store, tractor rides, s'more stations around fire pits and lots more, Myers Pumpkin Patch and Farm is a great family destination.

 Donnell Century Farm – Jackson

-A Cow Train for tots, a storybook maze as you go along the trail and a pumpkin blaster are some of experiences at this 100-year-old farm.
+A cow train for tots, a storybook maze as you go along the trail and a pumpkin blaster are some of the experiences at this 100-year-old farm.
 Visit with goats, rabbits, donkeys, turkeys and chickens as well as a calf to brush, pet and hold.
 Climb Hay Mountain and then slide down the chute; roll around the grounds in black tubes; and find your way through the corn and hay mazes.

 Ballinger Farm – Jefferson City